FAQ

 What do I get on the Free plan?

 Flight status when you open the app (gate, scheduled vs actual times, route, aircraft type, airline).
 Track up to five upcoming flights.
 Share Link so non-app friends can see status, gate, and ETA.
-Calm Mode for nervous flyers.
 Eligible accounts can start a 7-day Pro trial through the App Store or Google Play.

 What's actually paywalled in Pro?

 Push notifications.
 That's the headline.
-Free shows you current status in-app when you open it; Pro pushes consequential changes — gate move, delay, diversion, cancellation.
-Pro also unlocks Live Activity, Dynamic Island, the EU261 / DOT compensation engine, IRROPS Survival Panel, Apple Watch and Android widgets, and cross-device sync.
+Free shows you current status in-app when you open it; Pro pushes consequential changes: gate move, delay, diversion, cancellation.
+Pro also unlocks live lock-screen updates and Dynamic Island, the EU261 / DOT compensation engine, a calm recovery plan when flights are cancelled or delayed, Apple Watch and Android widgets, Calm Mode for nervous flyers, and calendar export.

 Why is push paywalled if Free shows live data?